 In your opinion, is food culture playing a role in shaping future organizations?
 If so, in which way?

 Absolutely.
 A change in focus on aesthetics, culture, senses, and interpersonal relationships to differentiate our experiences is the core principal of organizations.
 We can create standards for thinking and behavior, but you have to cultivate and nurture creativity.

 Do you have an eating routine at work?

 I have most of my food early in the day and then snack most of the working day.
 Then, in the late evening, I have a meal again.
 On the weekend, I usually have some porridge in the morning and then go until midday.
 Then, I have a large brunch –hopefully with friends and loved ones.

 We have porridge every morning.
 It’s a strong Finnish tradition, but most people don’t follow it anymore.
-We do.
-And now, since it’s still summer, we have lots of fruit to choose from.
-Mostly, it’s just porridge and coffee.
+Now since it’s still summer, we have lots of fruit to choose from.

-Talking about eating, is there any food product or drink that is never missing from your desk?
+Talking about eating, is there any food product or drink that is always on your desk?